heymikehaynes/crashthearcade/content/blog/home-screens-october-2024.md

 ## iPhone and iPad

 **Reeder**<br>Reeder is quickly become my *everything* app.
 I use it to keep up with my social media, RSS feeds, podcasts, and more.
 I have it baked into parts of this website as well, like my [bookmarks](/bookmarks) page.
-It is, without question, the app I use the most.
+It is, unquestionably, my most-used app at the moment.

 **Tumblr**<br>I've used Tumblr for a long time.
 Granted, I've deleted several of my blogs over the years a couple of times for various reasons, I've always had at least *one* running.
 In terms of art and general absurdity, there are few places better than Tumblr, which the app helps me keep on top of.